dappsnation/akita-ng-fire/doc/cookbook/subcollection.md

 Cons:

-- You have to do it for every methods you want to use.
+- You have to do it for every method you want to use.

 ## With Router params

-When working with sub collection, a common use case is to pass the id of the parent's document as a router params.
+When working with a sub-collection, a common use case is to pass the id of the parent document as router params.

-In this case the `RouterQuery` from akita comes handy in combination with the `syncWithRouter` utils :
+In this case the `RouterQuery` from akita comes handy in combination with the `syncWithRouter` utils:

 ```typescript
 import {